RhysU/ar/README.rst

 TODO
 ----

-1. Automatically remove the sample mean from the input to burg_algorithm(...).
+1. Automatically remove the sample mean from the input to burgs_method(...).
    Possibly return it to the user through an additional parameter or by co-opting the returned value.